 Now comes the most important part.
 Maintaining that spreadsheet or notebook.

-I’d advise using a spreadsheet and make columns for different stats like analytics stats, AdSense earnings or other things.
+I’d advise using a spreadsheet and making columns for different stats like analytics stats, AdSense earnings, or other things.

 But what do I mean by “regular intervals”?

 How Often To Update

 Updating frequency is very important.
 This is when you are in pause mode.

 By doing it weekly, you can make sure that you work six days at your full potential, and then on the seventh day, rest a bit and analyze what you did and what output did it produce.

 Doing it monthly is an option for those of us who are busy.
 This will give you the bigger picture and tell you which things to repeat to keep the momentum going.